ADACS-Australia/ADACS-SS18A-RSmith-python/README.md

 # lal_cuda

-This project documents the work conducted by [Dr. Gregory Poole][1] for [ADACS][2] to develop a GPU-accellerated version of the LALSuite LALSimulation routines which generate model gravity wave waveforms for binary mergers of compact objects.
+This project documents the work conducted by [Dr. Gregory Poole][1] for [ADACS][2] to develop a GPU-accelerated version of the LALSuite LALSimulation routines which generate model gravity wave waveforms for binary mergers of compact objects.
 This work was conducted for Dr. Rory Smith of Monash University as part of the 2018A semester of the ADACS Software Support Program.

 * For more details of this work, including a description of the speed-ups obtained, see the documentation for this project [here][3].
-* This project also provides a Python package demonstrating the use of the ADACS GPU-accellerated version of LALSuite.
+* This project also provides a Python package demonstrating the use of the ADACS GPU-accelerated version of LALSuite.
-* To obtain a copy of the GPU accellerated version of LALSuite produced for this work, see [this link][4].
+* To obtain a copy of the GPU accelerated version of LALSuite produced for this work, see [this link][4].

 Contact info: [ADACS Homepage][2] | [G. Poole's Homepage][1] | [G. Poole's Email][5]